pymacaron/pymacaron-core/README.rst

 However klue-client-server does not know how to format internal errors into an object model fitting that of the loaded swagger specification.
-Instead, you should provide the apipool with a callback to format exceptions into whatever object you wish to return instead.
+Instead, you should provide the apipool with a callback to format exceptions into whatever object you wish your api to return.
 Something like:

 .. code-block:: python